Accident and Sickness Medical Insurance Program

 back to top

-26. What is the HIPAA consent form?
+27. What is the HIPAA consent form?

-Before Europ Assistance can talk to any party other than you in the event of a medical emergency, they need to know that you give permission for them to discuss your medical case with your doctors, your insurance company, WISE and your family.
+Before GMMI and Europ Assistance can talk to any party other than you in the event of a medical emergency, they need to know that you give permission for them to discuss your medical case with your doctors, your insurance company, WISE and your family.
 You gave permission for this use of your medical information in your WISE application and the HIPAA consent form declares this permission to the other parties in a way that is compliant with the medical privacy law.
 This is why WISE asks you to complete this form in advance of any medical emergency.

 back to top

-The insurance is unlimited for covered emergency medical evacuations.
 Emergency Medical Evacuation is used when you become injured or ill and the Physician assisting you recommends that your condition requires an Emergency Medical Evacuation to the nearest medical facility where appropriate medical treatment can be obtained, or to your Home Country.
 It can include the costs of a nurse or physician to accompany you, either on a commercial airliner, on a special chartered plane, or other means of transportation.

 Note that Emergency Medical Evacuation is done only in serious cases, where your life is threatened or where you face a risk of permanent disability.
 It is used when your health would be threatened by using regular forms of transport.

 The decision to medically evacuate, and the determination of whether the evacuation is made to the home country or to a different medical facility, is made based on information from medical professionals working on the case.
+This information is managed by Europ Assistance USA.

 The process has to be coordinated by Europ Assistance USA in order to be covered, including medical care, transportation arrangements and travel plans for you or for an immediate family member.
 Do not arrange a Medical Evacuation on your own, or make any arrangements for your family to visit you on your own.
 Make sure that both Europ Assistance USA and WISE are involved in helping with any medical evacuation plans.